JMIBarth/tutorials/README.md

 ### How to follow the tutorials

 The main text includes all information needed to follow the exercises.
-Some additional information, discussion points or answers are hidded behind clickable sections (black triangles):
+Some additional information, discussion points or answers are hidden behind clickable sections (black triangles):

  <details>
   <summary>What is the hidded content (click here)</summary>